PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Tom realised this was it, her chance to conduct business.
 “I’ve come to sell apple pips.”

-There was a pause but this one did not brew, it dropped.
+There was a pause but this one dropped.

 “Oh.” said the boy after some thought.